 Thunderbird should support smart widgets for voting, time scheduling.
-These could be built around micro-formats and for teams using Thunderbird only everything would work without problems (all over email).
+These could be built around micro-formats.
+For teams using Thunderbird only everything would work without problems (all over email).
 If someone uses another client, some manual actions would still be required.
-Fallback would still be pure text, so adding more structural data could only be a winning situation.
+Fallback would still be pure text, so adding more structural data would give additional benefits only..

 For things like simple votes, be smart and let a [vote](emoji) in the subject mean there’s a vote going on.
 Upon request by the user, create a voting summary and clean it up into a nicely formatted output.
 Automate the things that take some time to copy-paste from many mails, but could easily be automated.
 Make the Thunderbird users look good.